azavea/raster-vision/docs/framework/architecture.rst

 -----------------

 The Raster Vision codebase is designed with modularity and flexibility in mind.
 There is a main, required package, :mod:`rastervision.pipeline`, which contains functionality for defining and configuring computational pipelines, running them in different environments using parallelism and GPUs, reading and writing to different file systems, and adding and customizing pipelines via a plugin mechanism.
-In contrast, the "domain logic" of geospatial deep learning using PyTorch, and running on AWS is contained in a set of optional plugin packages.
+In contrast, the "domain logic" of geospatial deep learning using PyTorch, and :ref:`running on AWS <running on aws>` is contained in a set of optional plugin packages.
 All plugin packages must be under the ``rastervision`` `native namespace package <https://packaging.python.org/guides/packaging-namespace-packages/#native-namespace-packages>`_.

 Each of these packages is contained in a separate ``setuptools``/``pip`` package with its own dependencies, including dependencies on other Raster Vision packages.
 This means that it's possible to install and use subsets of the functionality in Raster Vision.
 A short summary of the packages is as follows: